-This program requires the student to submit an approved Act 34 Child Abuse Clearance and a Pennsylvania State Police Criminal Background Check prior to the start of a course that contains a lab or service-learning requirements.
+This program requires the student to submit an approved Child Abuse History Clearance (Act 151), Pennsylvania State Police Criminal Background Check (Act 34), and Federal Criminal History Record Information (ACT 114) prior to the start of a course that contains a lab or service-learning requirements.
 The clearances must be valid through the end of the semester in which the student is enrolled in the program.

 - Medical Assistant

 - Medical Office Manager

-- Health Claims Analyst
+- · Health Claims Analyst

 - Medical Office Receptionist

 - Billing Coordinator

-- Health Information Management Processor
+- · Health Information Management Processor

-- Insurance Claims Reviewer
+- · Insurance Claims Reviewer

-- 1. Perform administrative duties in a variety of healthcare settings. - 2.
-Perform clinical duties in a variety of healthcare settings - 3.
-Demonstrate entry level skill in applying concepts of coding, insurance billing, finance, and office procedures. - 4.
-Demonstrate computer literacy and basic knowledge of software applications. - 5.
-Develop interpersonal and team participation skills in a variety of settings. - 6.
-Implement critical thinking and problem-solving skills. - 7.
-Utilize teaching-learning techniques to identify, implement, and evaluate health education needs of patients. - 8.
+- 1. Demonstrate an understanding of foundational concepts to perform administrative duties in a variety of healthcare settings. - 2.
+Demonstrate an understanding of foundational concepts to perform clinical duties in a variety of healthcare settings. - 3.
+Develop interpersonal and team participation skills in a variety of settings. - 4.
+Utilize teaching-learning techniques to identify, implement, and evaluate health education needs of patients. - 5.
 Apply legal guidelines and ethical standards in everyday practice.